valiantlynx/htmx-chat/README.md

 A simple chat application built with HTMx, JavaScript, and the PocketBase API, styled using Tailwind CSS. there is a python AI chatbot listening as well.
-I was initially just testing to see if i could make a simple chat app using only htmx to send requests directly to and from pocketbase. this would mean my whole project would be one html file and the pocketbase admin ui. i worked on it for 30 min. the problem i pocketbase send json back but htmx expects html. though i was able to get the ai to send back html if someone is intrested in the same thing as me here. get in contact with me here. i'll gladly work with you. thesre is the current one:
+I was initially just testing to see if i could make a simple chat app using only htmx to send requests directly to and from pocketbase. this would mean my whole project would be one html file and the pocketbase admin ui. i worked on it for 30 min. the problem i pocketbase send json back but htmx expects html. though i was able to get the ai to send back html if someone is intrested in the same thing as me here. get in contact with me here. i'll gladly work with you.

+edit: i was able to get the json to display as html. but i still need to figure out how to send json to pocketbase. i've removed the ai for now. i'll add it back later. now this whole project is just one html file and the pocketbase admin ui.
+Anyone can send pull requests. i'll merge them as long as they are good.

+here is the current one:
 ## images
  - latest version:
  - ![Screenshot 2023-12-13 093218](https://github.com/valiantlynx/htmx-chat/assets/86688436/ba79b3b4-8608-4292-81e3-f976ea814579)